Did Your Job Interview Go Well? 10 Signs You WILL Be Hired

 Besides sending a follow-up email, you can also use technology to your advantage.
 A few days after your interview, consider sending a personal LinkedIn request to your interviewer.
 When you send your request, you can include a short, personalized message.
 This message should express that you are grateful for their time, and you should show your interest in the position.

-You can use your email thank you as another way to determine if the interview went well.
+You can use your thank you email as another way to determine if the interview went well.
 Since it’s polite to send your email so quickly after the interview, check to see if your interviewer responds.
 They aren’t obligated to.
 But, if they promptly send you a response and end up thanking you for coming in, it’s likely they’re excited to move to the next step.

 By using the signs listed in this guide, you’ll have a better idea of how your job interview went.
 Picking up on these signs can mean you’ll have to pay close attention during the interview itself.
 But, it’s also vital that you reflect on the process afterward.
 You may remember things that happened that you didn’t pick up on during the interview.